 The award-winning Mediation Clinic, Advanced Mediation Clinic and Family Law Mediation Clinic give students the opportunity to use their dispute resolution skills to mediate actual cases in Los Angeles Superior Court.
 Students in the Advanced Mediation Clinic take on more sophisticated cases in which lawyers represent the parties, while those in the new Family Law Mediation Clinic handle child custody cases in dependency court.

 Students gain additional hands-on experience through practicums and externships, workshops and mock mediation/arbitration competitions.

 Learn Best Practices

-The Judge Judith O. Hollinger Alternative Dispute Resolution Program conducts regular ADR continuing legal education symposiums and arbitration institutes for in-depth opportunities to learn or refresh skills in arbitration and mediation led by renowned leaders in the field.
+The USC Gould School of Law Center for Dispute Resolution conducts regular ADR continuing legal education symposiums and arbitration institutes for in-depth opportunities to learn or refresh skills in arbitration and mediation led by renowned leaders in the field.

 November 12, 2021